TeonLucas/exchange-ntlm/README.md

 #### Notes on using minimal containers and C-libraries in Go

 Using a C-library in GO means you cannot disable **cgo** when you compile.
 Let's say you are trying to build with Go for an empty container, one that doesn't have a full OS.
-It's nice to disable cgo (setting **CGO_ENABLE=0**) to avoid dynamic libraries becoming dependencies for you executable.
+It's nice to disable cgo (setting **CGO_ENABLE=0**) to avoid dynamic library dependencies.
 But that setting contradicts using a C-library in Go.

 You can still use libcurl in Go and link with static libraries.
 ```sh